rust-lang/rfcs/text/0000-guaranteed-tco.md

 though is more restricted as the current RFC does not target general tail calls anymore.

-The goal of this RFC is to describe a first implementation that is already useful while providing a basis to explore possible ways to relax the requirements when TCO can be guaranteed.
+The goal of this RFC is to describe a first implementation that is already useful while providing a basis to explore possible ways to relax the requirements for TCE.

 ## Syntax
 [syntax]: #syntax

-A guaranteed TCO is indicated by using the `become` keyword in place of `return`.
+A function call can be specified to be TCE by using the `become` keyword in place of `return`.
 The `become` keyword is already reserved, so there is no backwards-compatibility break.
 The `become` keyword must be followed by a plain function call or method calls, that is supported are calls like: `become foo()`, `become foo(a)`, `become foo(a, b)`, and so on, or `become foo.bar()` with plain arguments.
 Neither the function call nor any arguments can be part of a larger expression such as `become foo() + 1`, `become foo(1 + 1)`, `become foo(bar())`.
 Additionally, there is a further restriction on the tail-callable functions: the function signature must exactly match that of the calling function.

 Invocations of overloaded operators with at least one non-primitive argument were considered as valid targets, but were rejected on grounds of being too error-prone.
 In any case, these can still be called as methods.